Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Revisiting previous studies

 for the meridional flow $V_\theta$, where

 such that $(\mathcal{M}_j^{\pm},\mathcal{K}^{\pm})$ are only used for $V_r$, and $(\breve{\mathcal{M}}_j^{\pm},\breve{\mathcal{K}}^{\pm})$ are only used for $V_\theta$.
-This analytical solution showed with black solid line in figure~\ref{fig:Stokes} perfectly matches the numerical result produced with \textsc{xshells}, depicted by orange dotted curves.
-To the best of the authors knowledge, this is the first study to provide explicit expressions and numerical validation of the Stokes flow in the bounded case.
+To the best of our knowledge, this constitutes the first explicit closed-form solution and numerical validation of the Stokes velocity field in the bounded spherical geometry.
+The solution, shown as the black solid line in figure~\ref{fig:Stokes}, agrees perfectly with \textsc{xshells} \textsc{dns} (orange-dotted curves) across the full range of radii, for both the meridional and radial components.